 - You do not need a GP Note for the first 7 days off work, you simply need to fill in a self-certification note and give this into your employer.
 Self certification notes are available from gov.uk.

-- If you have been off longer for 7 days with coronavirus symptoms; NHS 111 has an online coronavirus service that can tell you what to do next.
+- If you have been off longer for 7 days with coronavirus symptoms; NHS 111 can supply you with a note: NHS 111 isolation note service.

 - If you have been off longer for 7 days with other symptoms call the surgery on 01244 680169 if you already have a note, we can put in a request for extension, or if not you may need to speak to a GP to get a note, reception can facilitate this on the phone if needed.